Safe Routes to School

 - Partner with Neighborhood Greenways program to create a Neighborhood Greenway between Lafayette Elementary and Madison Middle School (paused pending funding)

-- Build curb ramps on 19th and Genesee at Pathfinder K-8 (paused pending funding)
+- Build curb ramps on 19th Ave SW and SW Genesee St at Pathfinder K-8 (expected in 2025)

 - Adams Elementary (NW 65th St)